GriffinKowash/EMAtools/README.md

 coupled.probe_midpoint_currents()
 ```

 By default, this method places current probes on every conductor in the harness.
-To probe a single conductor, pass the conductor name as a positional argument.
-For example:
+To probe a single conductor, pass the conductor name as a positional argument:

 ```
-coupled.probe_midpoint_currents('Conductor_5')
+coupled.probe_midpoint_currents('Conductor_1')
 ```

 To probe several conductors, provide a list of names:

 ```
-coupled.probe_midpoint_currents(['Conductor_1', 'Conductor_5'])
+coupled.probe_midpoint_currents(['Conductor_1', 'Conductor_2'])
 ```

 If additional information from the algorithm is desired for debugging purposes, set the `verbose` keyword argument to `True`: